szabgab/rust.code-maven.com/pages/rocket-access-custom-configuration.md

 The [Rocket web framework](/rocket) configuration system allows you to override the default values and provide additional keys and values in the `Rocket.toml` file located in the root directory of the project.

-There is a whole page about [Rocket configuration](https://rocket.rs/v0.5/guide/configuration/), but to tell the truth I could not fully understand it.
-So maybe what I am showing here is, well suboptimal.
+There is a whole page about [Rocket configuration](https://rocket.rs/v0.5/guide/configuration/), At first I could not fully understand it, but I got [help](https://github.com/rwf2/Rocket/discussions/2709).

-In this example we'll see how we can access the configuration values in the routes.
+In this example we'll see how we can access custom configuration values in the routes.

 ## Dependencies